 from the poet

-What can anyone say about their own writing except “I hope you like it?”
-Early on, I was influenced by poets Adrienne Rich, Gary Snyder, e.e. cummings, W.S.
-Merwin, Carolyn Kizer, Leonard Cohen—and as a student of literature, by the languages and poetic traditions of China and Japan, with their quiet narratives and surprising juxtapositions.
-In my work, I explore everyday mysteries, honoring the riddles and looking for peepholes into the old ways, the mythic, musical roads—seeking the way in to shared experience.
+What can I say about my poetry except “I hope you like it?”
+As a young reader, I was influenced by Adrienne Rich, Gary Snyder, e.e. cummings, W.S.
+Merwin, Stephen Dunn, and Leonard Cohen—and as a student of literature, by the languages and poetic traditions of Japan and China, their quiet narratives and juxtapositions.
+In writing poetry, I explore everyday mysteries, honoring the riddles and looking for peepholes onto the old roads, seeking musical ways to share our baffling human experience.

-My new collection of poems, Everyone A Bell, was published by Kelsay Books in March 2020.
+My latest collection of poems, Everyone A Bell, was published by Kelsay Books in March 2020.
 My first book, Unpacking the China, was the 2016 QuillsEdge Press chapbook contest winner.
 I currently serve on the Board of Directors of Passager Books (Passager = passage + passenger), a small, independent literary press dedicated to writers over 50.

 . . . from a gifted poet who senses the dark urgency of our time and lives deeply with the question of what she can say that will last.
 Everyone A Bell is a book of vivid and bold acts of witness.”